aircasttv/tornado-news-coverage/README.md

 - 🚁 = Helicopter footage of tornado
 - 📹 = Video footage of tornado

+(footage of power flashes, rain wrapped tornados is not indicated)

 ## 1960s
 | Date       | Event              | Max Rating | Width | Fatalities | - | - | - | - | - |
 | -----------| ------------------ | ---------- | ----- | ---------- | - | - | - | - | - |